2026 travel guide to victoria bc

 Victoria BC harbor and Empress Hotel

-Victoria is the capital of British Columbia, located on the southern tip of Vancouver Island.
-It is one of the oldest cities in the Pacific Northwest, home to Indigenous Coast Salish communities long before British settlement began in 1843.
-Today, the city blends historic architecture—such as the Parliament Buildings and the iconic Fairmont Empress Hotel—with a relaxed coastal atmosphere and a thriving culinary and cultural scene.
+Victoria, BC is famous for its historic architecture, vibrant culinary scene, and relaxed coastal atmosphere.
+As the capital of British Columbia located on the southern tip of Vancouver Island, it is one of the oldest cities in the Pacific Northwest and home to Indigenous Coast Salish communities long before British settlement began in 1843.

 • 4.9 million visitors in 2023, surpassing pre-pandemic levels